-information on system can only be used with a matching GPS antenna.
-For recommended antennas, refer to the corresponding mGuard at phoenixcontact.net/products).
+The positioning information on r product pages a system can only be used with a matching GPS antenna.
+For ecommended antennas, refer to the corresponding mGuard at phoenixcontact.net/products).
 Settings Enable positioning engine When you enable this function, the position of the mGuard is determined.
-Update system time When the function is activated, the local system time is synchronized by means of the positioning system used.
-If time synchronization by means of NTP server is activated at the same time (see "Enable NTP time synchronization" on page 49), all sources are used to determine the time.
+Update system time When the function is activated, the local system time is syn- chronized by means of the positioning system used.
+If time synchronization by means of NTP server is activated at the same time (see "Enable NTP time synchronization" on page 50), all sources are used to determine the time.
 Current Position Validity of the posi- tional data Indicates whether valid position data is available for the mGuard.
 Number of satellites Displays the number of available GPS/GLONASS satellites for the mGuard which are available for position determination.
 Latitude of the current position Displays the current latitude of the mGuard position.
 Longitude of the cur- rent position Displays the current longitude of the mGuard position.
-Show in OpenStreet- Map A link to OpenStreetMap is generated from the mGuard position data, which can be used with a web browser to display a map view of the current position of the mGuard.
+Show in OpenStreet- Map A link to OpenStreetMap is generated from the mGuard posi- tion data, which can be used with a web browser to display a map view of the current position of the mGuard.